markus7017/myfiles/carnet/READMEbeta.md

 If everything was install correct a "bundle:list" output show be similar to this:

 ```
-248 │ Installed │  80 │ 2.5.5.202009212158     │ openHAB Add-ons :: Bundles :: CarNet Binding
+248 │ Installed │  80 │ 3.1.0.202104212158     │ openHAB Add-ons :: Bundles :: CarNet Binding
 ```

-Don't worry about version 2.5.5 number, it runs on OH 2.5.x incl.
-2.5.9

 ## Updating DEV version

 Channel definitions are subject to change with any beta release.
-Please make sure to **delete all Shelly things before updating*** the binding and clean out the JSON DB:
+Please make sure to **delete all CarNet things before updating*** the binding and clean out the JSON DB:

-- **remove all CarNet things in PaperUI:Configuration:Things** (don't worry: the thing/item linkage will be restored when performing a re-discovery)
+- **remove all CarNet things in Main UI:Settings:Things** (don't worry: the thing/item linkage will be restored when performing a re-discovery)
 - stop OH
 - delete the existing binding jar from the addons folder, wait until OH unloaded the binding (check the OH log)
 - run "bundle:list | grep CarNet" and make sure that the binding is gone